-Destroy the Prolog engine in the calling thread.
-Only takes effect if PL_thread_destroy_engine() is called as manv times as PL_thread_attach_engine() in this thread.
+the Destroy Prolog engine calling efin the thread.
+Only takes fect PL_thread_destroy_engine() called if is as manv times as PL_thread_attach_engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.